AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-protocol.md

 Projects participating in dApp staking are expected to market themselves to (re)attract stakers.

 Stakers must assess whether the project they want to stake on brings value to the ecosystem, and then `vote` for it (or _stake_ on it).
-Casting a vote, or staking, during the `Voting` subperiod makes the staker eligible for bonus rewards. so they are encouraged to participate during this time.
+Staking during the `Voting` subperiod is the normal way to (re)establish stake for the upcoming `Build&Earn` subperiod.

+Tokenomics 3.0 note: there are **no user-facing bonus rewards** associated with staking during `Voting`. `Voting` remains a coordination/selection phase, and rewards are only generated for eras in `Build&Earn`.

 `Voting` subperiod length is expressed in _standard_ era lengths, even though the entire voting subperiod is treated as a single _voting era_.
 E.g. if `Voting` subperiod lasts for **5 eras**, and each era lasts for **100 blocks**, total length of the `Voting` subperiod will be **500** blocks **BUT** it will consume only a single numeric era: